 Indian Ocean Worksheets

-This is a fantastic bundle which includes everything you need to know about Indian Ocean across 21 in-depth pages.
-These are ready-to-use Indian Ocean worksheets that are perfect for teaching students about the Indian Ocean which is the third largest of the world’s oceanic divisions, covering 70,560,000 km².
-It is bounded by Asia on the north, on the west by Africa, on the east by Australia, and on the south by the Southern Ocean or, depending on definition, by Antarctica.
+This is a fantastic bundle which includes everything you need to know about the Indian Ocean across 21 in-depth pages.
+These are ready-to-use Indian Ocean worksheets that are perfect for teaching students about the Indian Ocean, which is the third largest of the world’s oceanic divisions, covering 70,560,000 km².
+It is bounded by Asia in the north, on the west by Africa, on the east by Australia, and on the south by the Southern Ocean or, depending on definition, by Antarctica.

 - Controversy in the Indian Ocean